liao246/Systolic-Array/README.md

 * **Verification**: SystemVerilog Testbenches
 * **Architecture**: Weight-Stationary Systolic Array

-## 👥 Team
+## 👨‍💻 Project Scope & Integration

-This project was a collaborative effort by a 3-person team. **I was personally responsible for designing and implementing the AHB-Lite subordinate interface (`ahb.sv`)**, which included architecting the memory-mapped control registers, creating custom data forwarding logic to resolve RAW bus hazards, and developing the FSM to enforce strict AMBA compliance.
+While the systolic array datapath and state controller were developed collaboratively within a 3-person team, **I was personally responsible for designing and implementing the entirety of the AHB-Lite subordinate interface (`ahb.sv`)**.
+This included architecting the memory-mapped control registers, creating custom data forwarding logic to resolve RAW bus hazards, and developing the FSM to enforce strict AMBA compliance.

-The overall integration of the AHB interface, the central state controller, and the systolic processing array was achieved collectively through rigorous co-simulation and validation to ensure all components functioned seamlessly together under the strict 55-cycle maximum latency constraint.
+I also played a key role in the overall integration of the AHB interface with the central state controller and the systolic processing array, which was achieved through rigorous co-simulation and validation to ensure all components functioned seamlessly together under the strict 55-cycle maximum latency constraint.

 ## 🔒 Confidentiality Notice